The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/6-forms.md

 </form>
 ```

-The `type="submit"` is actually optional (it's the default), but being explicit is good practice.
-A label isn't needed for this button.
+Additionally, the `type="submit"` is actually optional (it's the default), but being explicit is good practice.
+A label isn't needed for this button as long as the text content is descriptive.

 When a user clicks the submit button (or presses Enter), the browser collects all the form data and sends it somewhere.
 But where?